RyXeleron/ExecStats/README.md

 30. **Evon**
     - **Status**: Working, detected.
-    - **Details**: Evon, previously known for being a free PC executor, now an internal exec for Android Roblox.
+    - **Details**: Evon, previously known for being a free PC executor, is now an internal exec for Android Roblox.
     - **Supports**: Android

 31. **Nyx V2.2**
     - **Status**: Working, Ratted.
-    - **Details**: Nyx is a newly released external executor, it was recently exposed for being a rat, owner was a skid exposed by J. Burger and Quivings.
+    - **Details**: Nyx is a newly released external executor, it was recently exposed for being a rat, the owner was a skid exposed by J. Burger and Quivings.
     - **Supports**: PC

 32. **Nexar X**